On The large Time Asymptotics of Schr\"odinger type equations with General Data: Introduction

-It is easy to see that such $J_a$ satisfies our requirement, as on its support the interaction term vanishes like $t^{-m\alpha}$ for a localized interaction vanishing like $|x|^{-m}$ at infinity.
-Furthermore, it is not hard to prove that on the support of $I_d-F=\bar F(\frac{|x|}{t^{\alpha}}\leq 1)$ any solution of the free Schr\"odinger equation vanishes strongly in $L^2.$ However, the Heisenberg Derivative part coming from $D_H$ is not necessarily integrable in time, under the full dynamics.
-The solution can have a part that stays on the boundary of the support of $F$, or revisit it infinitely many times.
-To resolve this problem, as was done in the N-body case \cite{SS1987} and in the general nonlinear case \cites{Liu-Sof1,Liu-Sof2}, we further microlocalize the partition of unity, such that on the boundary, the solution can be shown to decay (by propagation estimates).
+where $F$ denotes a smooth-cut off function or a smooth characteristic function, it is easy to see that such $J_a$ satisfies our requirement, as on its support the interaction term vanishes like $t^{-m\alpha}$ for a localized interaction vanishing like $|x|^{-m}$ at infinity.
+Furthermore, it is not hard to prove that the identity \eqref{wlim} holds true by using duality and the dispersive estimate of free flows.
+However, the Heisenberg Derivative part coming from $D_H$ is not necessarily integrable in time, under the full dynamics.
+The solution can have a part that stays on the boundary of the support of $F$, or revisit it for infinitely many times.
+To resolve this problem, as was done in the $N$-body case \cite{SS1987} and in the general nonlinear case \cite{Liu-Sof1,Liu-Sof2}, we further microlocalize the partition of unity, such that on the boundary, the solution can be shown to decay sufficently fast in time $t$ (by propagation estimates).
 In \cite{SS1987} these boundaries are cones in the configuration space, and then one needs to microlocalize the momentum to point either out or into the cone.
-In \cites{Liu-Sof1,Liu-Sof2} one microlocalizes the partition $F$ by localizing on the incoming/outgoing parts of the solution.
-This microlocalization needs to be done in a way that allows proving \emph{propagation estimates} there \cites{SS1987,D-Ger}.
+In \cite{Liu-Sof1,Liu-Sof2} one microlocalizes the partition $F$ by localizing on the incoming/outgoing parts of the solution.
+This microlocalization needs to be done in a way that allows proving \emph{propagation estimates} there \cite{SS1987,D-Ger}.
 It should be clear by now, that this method is tied to a distinguished point in space, and requires the interaction term to be localized around it.
 The function $F$ can only annihilate a localized term, and the notion of incoming and outgoing is tied to the choice of origin.
-Hence, to extend the results to the general case, we require more comprehensive constructions, which we present in this work.
+Therefore, in order to go to the general initial data case, we need a more general type of constructions.
+This is the content of this work.

-The primary novelty is in the construction of the free channel wave operator in a new way.
-This is achieved by the use of a new phase space localization.
-We achieve this localization by projecting onto a neighborhood, a thin propagation set in the extended phase space.
-As the free wave concentrates around $x=2Pt$, we use the projection ($t>0$):
+The key new construction is a free channel wave operator, with a different type of localization in the phase space.
+This localization is constructed by projecting in the phase-space on a neighborhood of the thin propagation set in the extended phase space.
+As the free wave concentrates where $x=2Pt$, we use the projection, with $H_a=H_0\equiv-\Delta_x$,